iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 # Warning

 * This method does NOT validate the constituent credentials and therefore also not the relationship between the credentials' subjects and the presentation holder.
-This can be done with `JwtCredentialValidationOptions`.
+This can be done with [JwtCredentialValidationOptions](#JwtCredentialValidationOptions).
 * The lack of an error returned from this method is in of itself not enough to conclude that the presentation can be trusted.
 This section contains more information on additional checks that should be carried out before and after calling this method.